Rutur89/Rutur89/README.md

 - ⚡ Fun fact: ...
 -->
 # HELLO EVERYONE IT'S RUTURAJ HERE !!
-<h5>Hi I am Ruturaj jawale currently pursuing my bachelor's degree in computer engineering from Pune </h5><br>
+<h5>Hi I am Ruturaj jawale currently pursuing my bachelor's degree in computer engineering from Pune </h5>
-I am currently learning webdevelopment and machine learning and would like to collaborate with new team for development.<br>
+<h4>I am currently learning webdevelopment and machine learning and would like to collaborate with new team for development.</h4<br>

 <!-- Stats Section -->